chps-dev/chps/CHPs.md

 Where possible, containers should support passing secrets by file instead.
 For example, see the [postgres official image](https://hub.docker.com/_/postgres/) which supports setting the `POSTGRES_PASSWORD_FILE` variable, which should point to a file mounted at runtime.

+This can be harder to achieve when containerising third-party software, but consider if you can create a wrapper script the reads the secret file and passes it to the application in whatever format it expects.

 #### Add Annotations